-Formal competitive procurementCompetitive Procurement requirements shall not apply to the following contracts for serviceServices or suppliesSupplies.
-The Executive Director shall promulgate administrative procedures setting forth the requirements for any informal competitive procurementInformal Competitive Procurement that may apply to any of the following exceptions.
+Formal competitive procurement Procurement requirements shall not apply to the following contracts for serviceServices or suppliesSupplies.
+The Executive Director shall promulgate administrative procedures setting forth the requirements for any informal competitive procurement Informal Competitive Procurement that may apply to any of the following exceptions.

-- A. Informal competitiveCompetitive Procurement procedures: Any contract which amount is at or below the threshold set forth in Section 4 of these Purchasing Procedures. - B. Findings waiving formal competitive procurement Formal Competitive Procurement procedures.
-Upon the finding and determination in each applicable instance by the Board, or by the Executive Director for contracts within the Executive Director contracting authorityContracting Authority, that any of the following conditions exist, the formal competitive procurementFormal Competitive Procurement procedures shall be waived and shall not apply. - 1.
+- Α. Informal competitive Competitive Procurement procedures: Any contract which amount is at or below the threshold set forth in Section 4 of these Purchasing Procedures. - Findings waiving formal competitive procurement Formal Competitive Procurement procedures.
+Upon the finding and determination in each applicable instance by the Board, or by the Executive Director for contracts within the Executive Director contracting authorityContracting Authority, that any of the following conditions exist, the formal competitive procurement Formal Competitive Procurement procedures shall be waived and shall not apply. - 1.
 To contracts involving professional services; - 2.
-When a particular supply or service is available from only one source, because it is either proprietary or that supply or service must match an existing condition, system or equipment at the Port; - 3.1.
-When calling for bids on a competitive basis is impracticable, unavailing, or impossible; - 42.
-When it is in the best interests of the Port to waive formal competitive procurementFormal Competitive Procurement procedures.; or - 53.
-When an alternative competitive procurement procedure adopted by the Board, or by the Executive Director for contracts within the Executive Director contracting authorityContracting Authority, is in the best interest of the Port considering the complexity, value, and timeline as well as other factors of the contract.
+When a particular supply or service is available from only one source, because it is either proprietary or that supply or service must match an existing condition, system or equipment at the Port; - When calling for bids on a competitive basis is impracticable, unavailing, or 3.1. impossible; - 42.
+When it is in the best interests of the Port to waive formal competitive procurement Formal Competitive Procurement procedures -; or - 53.
+When an alternative competitive procurement procedure adopted by the Board, or by the Executive Director for contracts within the Executive Director contracting authority Contracting Authority, is in the best interest of the Port considering the complexity, value, and timeline as well as other factors of the contract.